niipi/CityBikeApp/README.md

 **Currect progress**

 Missing features include but are not limited to
-- string parameter validation in the controllers
 - performance optimization
-- displaying return journeys of a single station
 - displaying average distance of journeys for a single station
 - displaying top 5 departure and return stations for a single station
 - most tests

 Unfinished features include but are not limited to
-- toggling between departing and returning journeys of a single station
-- map placement in the single station view
-- appbar design and functionality
 - everything to do with the user interface

 Important to notice about commit history: project was rebased on May 12th due to a secret project.env file having eluded .gitignore limitations.
 Commit ebe2932 was originally made on April 11th.